samertawil/mtde-sso/README.md

 ## Installation

-- You can install the package via composer:
+- You can install the package via composer using the following command:

 <pre><span>composer require mtde/sso:dev-main</span></pre>